surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/488ee6156d0f40eb8566b427b08347106977e416/images/New_version5/UD_Visualization_Types&Settings_Image12.png)
 **Image 12**

-The resultant for this expression would be seen in green colour;
+The resultant for this expression would be seen in green color;

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/4bd9045b7b3b1dceac68eb20c87579d484fd0c4e/images/New_version5/UD_Visualization_Types&Settings_Image13.png)
 **Image 13**

-In the above image you can see, for pivot_hide 1st column is seen empty, to hide this select checkbox **pivot hide first** in **Data Section** of visualisation.
+In the above image you can see, for pivot_hide 1st column is seen empty, to hide this select checkbox  <b>pivot hide first** in  <b>Data Section <b> of visualization.
 Similarly to hide the last column, select checkbox for Hide_last in data section of table chart.

 > **Note :**  Applicable only for table chart.